sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 This second argument is a function of type `EmitFn` which has the signature `type EmitFn = (k: IndexKeyType, v?: DocFragment) => void;` i.e. it is a function that takes two arguments with the second one being optional.
 Let's explore all this with examples that will make matters more clear.

-TODO document the main use case for `emit` is when you want to `emit` differently based on conditional logic and document data, or when you want to emit more than once from a document.
+TODO: document the main use case for `emit` is when you want to `emit` differently based on conditional logic and document data, or when you want to emit more than once from a document.
 Eg emit once for each author or tag in a document.

 ```typescript
 const queryResult = await db.query((doc: TodoItem, emit) => { emit (doc.title, doc.tags) }, {includeDocs: false});